Board of Directors

 American College of Sports Medicine

-The American College of Sports Medicine is the largest sports medicine and exercise science organization in the world.
+The American College of Sports Medicine (ACSM) is the largest sports medicine and exercise science organization in the world.
 ACSM has more than 20,000 International, National, and Regional Chapter members.
 They promote and integrate scientific research, education, and practical applications of sports medicine and exercise science to maintain and enhance physical performance, fitness, health, and quality of life.

 American Council on Exercise